 Table 1.a.
-MPH Foundational Competencies Courses • Learning Objectives MPH Foundational Competencies PHS 501 - Public Health and BehavioralDemography PHS 502 - Public Health Policy and Management PHS 503 - Biostatistics and ComputerApplications PHS 504 - Environmental and Occupational Health PHS 505 - Principles of Epidemiology PHS 506 - Research and Qualitative Methods PHS 507 - Capstone Project PHS 508 - Internship 1.
-Evidence-based Approaches to Public Health Apply epidemiological methods to the breadth of settings and situations in public health practice X b.
-Select quantitative and qualitative data collection methods appropriate for a given public health context X X c.
-Analyze quantitative and qualitative data using biostatistics, informatics, computer-based programming and software as appropriate X X d.
-Interpret results of data analysis for public health research, policy and practice X 2.
-Public Health & Health Care Systems Compare the organization, structure and function of health care, public health and regulatory systems across national and international settings X X b.
-Discuss the means by which structural bias, social inequities and racism undermine health and create challenges to achieving health equity at organizational, community and societal levels X X 3.
-Planning & Management to Promote Health Assess population needs, assets and capacities that affect communities' health X X X b.
-Apply awareness of cultural values and practices to the design or implementation of public health policies or programs X X c.
-Design a population-based policy, program, project or intervention X X X d.
-Explain basic principles and tools of budget and resource management X X e.
-Select methods to evaluate public health programs X 4.
-Policy in Public Health a.
-Discuss multiple dimensions of the policy-making process, including the roles of ethics and evidence X X b.
-Propose strategies to identify stakeholders and build coalitions and partnerships for influencing public health outcomes X X c.
-Advocate for political, social and economic policies and programs that will improve health in diverse populations X X d.
-Evaluate policies for their impact on public health and health equity X X 5.
-Leadership a.
-Apply principles of leadership, governance and management, which include creating a vision, empowering others, fostering collaboration and guiding decision-making X X b.
-Apply negotiation and mediation skills to address organizational or X X
+MPH Foundational Competencies Courses

+.
+Evidence-based Approaches to Public Health

+- a.
+Apply epidemiological methods to the breadth of settings and situations in public health practice - b.
+Select quantitative and qualitative data collection methods appropriate for a given public health context - c.
+Analyze quantitative and qualitative data using biostatistics, informatics, computer-based programming and software as appropriate - d.
+Interpret results of data analysis for public health research, policy and practice

+2. Public Health & Health Care Systems

+- a.
+Compare the organization, structure and function of health care, public health and regulatory systems across national and international settings - b.
+Discuss the means by which structural bias, social inequities and racism undermine health and create challenges to achieving health equity at organizational, community and societal levels

+3. Planning & Management to Promote Health

+- a.
+Assess population needs, assets and capacities that affect communities' health - b.
+Apply awareness of cultural values and practices to the design or implementation of public health policies or programs - c.
+Design a population-based policy, program, project or intervention - d.
+Explain basic principles and tools of budget and resource management - e.
+Select methods to evaluate public health programs

+4. Policy in Public Health

+- a.
+Discuss multiple dimensions of the policy-making process, including the roles of ethics and evidence - b.
+Propose strategies to identify stakeholders and build coalitions and partnerships for influencing public health outcomes - c.
+Advocate for political, social and economic policies and programs that will improve health in diverse populations - d.
+Evaluate policies for their impact on public health and health equity

+5. Leadership

+- a.
+Apply principles of leadership, governance and management, which include creating a vision, empowering others, fostering collaboration and guiding decision-making - b.
+Apply negotiation and mediation skills to address organizational or community challenges

 Table 1.a.
-MPH Foundational Competencies Courses Learning Objectives MPH Foundational Competencies PHS 501 - Public Health and BehavioralDemography PHS 502 - Public Health Policy and Management PHS 503 - Biostatistics and Computer Applications PHS 504 - Environmental and OccupationalHealth PHS 505 - Principles of Epidemiology PHS 506 - Research and Qualitative Methods PHS 507 - Capstone Project PHS 508 - Internship community challenges 6.
+MPH Foundational Competencies Courses MPH Foundational Competencies 6.
 Communication a.
-Select communication strategies for different audiences and sectors X X X b.
-Communicate audience-appropriate public health content, both in writing and through oral presentation X X X X c.
-Describe the importance of cultural competence in communicating public health content X X X 7.
+Select communication strategies for different audiences and sectors b.
+Communicate audience-appropriate public health content, both in writing and through oral presentation c.
+Describe the importance of cultural competence in communicating public health content 7.
 Interprofessional Practice a.
-Perform effectively on interprofessional teams X X X X X X 8.
+Perform effectively on interprofessional teams 8.
 Systems Thinking a.
-Apply systems thinking tools to a public health issue X X X X X X
+Apply systems thinking tools to a public health issue